project-rig/rig/docs/source/circuit_sim_tutorial/00_introduction/README.rst

 data and routing tables which will be used by SpiNNaker application kernels (illustrated below).
-Though generating configuration data is highly application specific, Rig provides a limited set of libraries such as :py:mod:`rig.type_casts` for dealing with fixed point number handling and :py:mod:`rig.geometry` for dealing with machine geometry.
+Though generating configuration data is highly application specific, Rig provides a limited set of libraries such as :py:mod:`rig.type_casts` for converting between floating and fixed point numbers, and :py:mod:`rig.geometry` for dealing with machine geometry.
 Rig also provides libraries to assist in selecting routing keys (:py:class:`rig.bitfield
 <rig.bitfield.BitField>`) and generating and compressing SpiNNaker routing
 tables (:py:mod:`rig.routing_table`).